Move to the new System.Text.Json APIs

 Every developer must have used JSON in their life.
-Json.NET Was the library that Microsoft used in there every framework from Mobile to Web.
-Now Microsoft has released their own library for JSON that is written from scratch and very performant.
-In this article, I will show you about NEW API.
+Json.NET was the library that Microsoft used in their every framework from Mobile to Web.
+Now Microsoft has released their own library for JSON that is written from scratch and is highly performant.
+In this article, we will explore the new JSON API provided by Microsoft.

 Serialize POCO to JSON